-Gorubathan is a small town in the Kalimpong Subdivision of Darjeeling District.
+Gorubathan is a small town in the Kalimpong District of North Bengal.
 The place is also known among locals as Sombare.
-The name has it origin in weekly village market (`hut`) organized at Gorubathan on every Monday (`Sombar`).
+The name has it origin in weekly village market (`hut`) organized at Gorubathan every Monday (`Sombar`).

 Tourist Attractions at Gorubathan

 The landscape of the area is unique as the hills meet the plains here.
 Chel riverbed is a good location for picnickers and nature lovers.
 The drive from Damdim to Gorubathan first passes through some of the most beautiful tea gardens of Dooars including Ranichera, Rangamati and Sylee.
 Just before Gorubathan the Fagu Khola, Runjung Khola and Chel Khola meet to form River Chel.
 On the other side of the river is the picturesque Pathorjhora tea garden.